StanGirard/Reminders/README.md

 ![](images/presentation.png)
 [![HitCount](http://hits.dwyl.io/StanGirard/The-hitchikers-guide-for-developers.svg)](http://hits.dwyl.io/StanGirard/The-hitchikers-guide-for-developers)
-# The Hitchikers Guide for Developers
+# The Hitchhikers Guide for Developers

 I got tired of always having to look for ages for things I've already done or found.
 Here is my Cheat Sheets for all the technologies, frameworks, tools I encountered.
 Please feel free to make pull requests